Luke Collis: Professional career

-Spokane Shock

 After going undrafted in the 2012 NFL draft, Collis was assigned to the Spokane Shock of the Arena Football League (AFL).
-Collis finished the season with no passes thrown, but achieved 3 tackles.
+Collis finished the season with no passes thrown, but achieved three solo tackles.

-Chicago Rush

-Collis joined the Chicago Rush during the 2013 season, but saw very limited playing time.

-Knoxville NightHawks
+Collis was assigned to the AFL's Chicago Rush on March 5, 2013.
+He was placed on reassignment on March 12, 2013, before the start of the regular season.

 During 2013, Collis signed with the Knoxville NightHawks of the Professional Indoor Football League (PIFL).
 Although Collis served as the backup for most of the season, he won the starting quarterback position by the end of the year.

-San Angelo Bandits

 Collis signed with the San Angelo Bandits of the Lone Star Football League (LSFL) for 2014.
 He became the starter for the Bandits during Week 3 of the regular season.
 Collis dominated, throwing 88 touchdowns and just 7 interceptions in 11 games, and was eventually named the league player of the year.
 Over one three game stretch, San Angelo scored 273 points, including one game where Collis threw 12 touchdown passes and the Bandits scored a league record 107 points.
 The Bandits went on to win the LSFL Championship.

-Tampa Bay Storm

 Following the LSFL season, Collis signed with the Tampa Bay Storm of the AFL at the beginning of the AFL's free agency period, on September 26, 2014.
 Following training camp, Collis was named the backup to Jason Boltus.

-Philadelphia Soul

-Collis signed with the Philadelphia Soul on November 19, 2015.
+Collis signed with the AFL's Philadelphia Soul on November 19, 2015.
 He was the backup to Dan Raudabaugh during the 2016 season as the Soul won ArenaBowl XXIX.
 In 2017, he was the backup to Raudabaugh as the Soul won ArenaBowl XXX.

-Beijing Lions

 Collis was selected by the Beijing Lions in the 20th round of the 2016 CAFL draft, joining his Soul head coach Clint Dolezel in Beijing.
 Collis was the starting quarterback for the Lions during the 2016 season and helped Beijing finish the season undefeated and win the first China Bowl.
 Collis completed 65.9% of his passes for 1,381 yards, 29 touchdowns and three interceptions, earning All-Pro North Division All-Star honors.
 He was listed on the Lions' roster for the 2018 season.

-Georgia Doom

 Collis was the starting quarterback for the Georgia Doom of the American Arena League (AAL) in 2018.